matousp/mobile-profiling/README.md

 # mobile-profiling
 This folder cotains scripts for profiling mobile apps based on metadata extracted from selected Internet protocols.
-Mobile apps profiles are based on occurences of typical header values extracted from HTTP communication, DNS, SSL, Quick and DHCP traffic.
+Mobile apps profiles are creating using occurences of typical header values extracted from HTTP communication, DNS, SSL, Quick and DHCP traffic.
+Profile matching uses comparison of occurences of header values of known profiles with an unknown communication.

+The solution is designed as open so that new protocols can be easily added for profile creation, also weights, or advanced comparison methods can be implemented for profile matching.

 Introduction
 ------------